 - Cite your sources: Properly format your citations and bibliography according to the required style guide (APA, MLA, etc.).

-- Stick to your word count: Avoid exceeding the word limit, but ensure you provide enough depth to cover your topic adequately.
+- Stick recommended word count: Avoid exceeding the word limit, but ensure you provide enough depth to cover your topic adequately.

-- Use a variety of sentence structures: Keep your writing engaging by varying sentence lengths and types.
+- Use varied sentence structures: Keep your writing engaging by varying sentence lengths and types.

-- Stay focused: Avoid tangents or unnecessary information that doesn’t directly support your thesis.
+- Stay focused on your thesis: Avoid tangents or unnecessary information that doesn’t directly support your thesis.

-By following this structured approach and planning, writing, and revising, you will be able to craft a well-organized, high-quality 1500-word essay.
-Stick to your outline, and ensure each section of the essay contributes to the overall argument or analysis while paying attention to details like word count, paragraph structure, and proper citation.
+Following this structured approach and proper planning and revising, you can craft a well-organized, high-quality 1500-word essay.
+Stick to your outline, and ensure each section of the essay contributes to the overall argument or analysis while paying attention to details like length, paragraph structure, and proper citation.

 - Know the demands of your teacher.
 Different schools and teachers may have different requirements for such assignments – you should be aware of them and keep them in mind throughout the whole process of research and writing!